Zoran Đinđić: Political career

 Đinđić played a prominent role in the September 2000 presidential elections in the Federal Republic of Yugoslavia and in the 5th October uprising that overthrew Milošević after further street protests.
-While Koštunica headlined the effort in October, Đinđić lead the broad-based 19-party Democratic Opposition of Serbia (DOS) coalition to its victory in Serbian elections of December 2000.
+While Koštunica headlined the effort in October, Đinđić led the broad-based 19-party Democratic Opposition of Serbia (DOS) coalition to its victory in Serbian elections of December 2000.
 The Democratic Party was the largest party of the Democratic Opposition of Serbia block that won 64.7% of the votes in the December 2000 elections, getting 176 of 250 seats in the Parliamentary Assembly.
 In 2001 Đinđić was appointed Prime Minister of Serbia at the head of the first post-Milošević government on 25 January 2001.

 On 1 April 2001, former president Slobodan Milošević was arrested by Yugoslav authorities.
 Although no official charges were made, Milošević was suspected of abuse of power and corruption.
 Following Milošević's arrest, the United States pressured the Yugoslav government to extradite Milošević to the ICTY or lose financial aid from the IMF and World Bank.
 President Koštunica opposed extradition of Milošević, arguing that it would violate the Yugoslav Constitution.
 Prime Minister Đinđić called an extraordinary meeting of the government to issue a decree for extradition.
 Milošević's lawyers appealed the extradition process to the Yugoslav Constitutional Court.
 The court requested two weeks to deliberate the appeal.
 Ignoring objections from the president and the constitutional court, Đinđić ordered the extradition of Milošević to the ICTY.
 On 28 June, Milošević was flown by helicopter from Belgrade to the U.S. air base in Tuzla, Bosnia and Herzegovina from where he was then flown to The Hague, Netherlands.

 Đinđić played a key role in sending Milošević to the ICTY in The Hague.
 The extradition caused political turmoil in Yugoslavia.
 President Koštunica denounced the extradition as illegal and unconstitutional, while a junior party in the Đinđić coalition government left in protest. Đinđić stated there would be negative consequences if the government did not cooperate.
 Additionally, the government argued that sending Milošević to the ICTY was not extradition as it is a UN institution and not a foreign country.
 Following the extradition, Yugoslavia received approximately $1 billion dollars in financial aid.

 Later, Đinđić said that he became disillusioned with the protracted trial of Milošević, qualifying it as a "circus". Đinđić said the court in The Hague was "allowing Milošević to behave like a demagogue and to control the trial".